First Steps

 Can't see tasks I created

-- Check you're in the right view (Today/Upcoming/Someday)
+- Check you're in the right view (Today/Upcoming/Projects)

-- Tasks without due dates go to "Someday"
+- Tasks without due dates won't appear in Today or Upcoming

 - Check filter settings (clear all filters)